 Cons of the ring-mount ND filters:

 - Using Round/Screw-In Graduated ND filters, it gives the photographer absolutely no control of the grad line placement in a scene.

 - Round filters can vignette, especially in wide-angle lenses.

 - Some lower-quality filters are not optically good, meaning they can produce color casts on photos.

 Square/rectangular filters[popup_anything id=”9316″]require a holder[popup_anything id=”9316″]to use.
 It sometimes called the “Cokin” type system, or “slide holder” system, which uses square or rectangle filters, which are mounted to the lens via a holder, and an adapter ring that threads onto the lens.
 A big advantage of these filters is that you can easily stack multiple filters, including more solid NDs or graduated NDs, without vignetting.
 It’s also fairly easy to remove these filters in the field.

 Solid-ND filters are ideal when you really want to go slow, and you need maximum filtration.
 A ten-stop ND filter will turn your 1/100s exposure into a 10-second one.
 Stack a 5-stop filter on top of that, and you now get a 327s exposure, that’s over five minutes!

 - Depending on size and brand, the initial cost can be very high.

-- Depending on a number of adapter rings, filters, holders, case, the system can get rather large.
+- Depending on the number of adapter rings, filters, holders, and cases, the system can get rather large.

 2- Variable ND filter